TalkingDoll/ResKoopNet/README.md

 resDMD combined with DNN

 solver_0: original EDMD-DL
-solver_1: Eqn(3.2) defined in paper "Residual dynamic mode decomposition: robust and verified Koopmanism"
+solver_1: Eqn(3.2) defined in paper "Residual dynamic mode decomposition: robust and verified Koopmanism" or (4.6) in "Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems"

 solver_2: Similar to solver_3 but coded in terms of solver_1